 When shopping for a solar panel brand, the issues at the forefront of people’s minds are usually topics such as the efficiency and wattage of a solar energy system.
-An often overlooked issue is glass – and the type of glass used on a solar panel really does matter.
+An often overlooked issue is solar panel glass – and the type of glass used on a solar panel really does matter.

 When you buy a solar panel, it’s a long term investment – it should serve you well for decades.
 While most manufacturers offer lengthy warranties, some up to 25 years, it’s important to note the manufacturer needs to be around to honour it.
 There’s still many fly-by-nighters in the solar panel industry, cutting prices by cutting corners on component quality.